luluu9/askmebot/readme.md

   - Terminal: `export TOKEN={your Discord Bot token}`
   - Powershell: not supported now
   - cmd: `set TOKEN={your Discord Bot token}`
-- generate a data.json file with questions and topics with `py data.py` (look *How to use* paragraph for more information)
+- [optionally] generate a data.json file with questions and topics with `py data.py` (look *How to use* paragraph for more information)
 - run bot by using `py askme.py`

 #### How to use
-Firstly, you need to generate a list of questions.
+Firstly, you may want to generate a list of questions.
 In this repository you have included list of some Polish questions in the *questions.txt* file.
 Currently, you have to write down questions on your own to questions.txt file.
 I will be working on bringing some basic funny questions to the repository.
 Then, run the *data.py* file to generate a *data.json* file that contains informations about questions.

+You can also add questions by Discord chat by typing *!askme add [question]*.

 After that, all you have to do is to run the *askme.py* script and type *!askme* command on Discord chat.
 Type *!askme help* to get a list about supported commands.